sdiehl/wiwinwlh/tutorial.md

 runEval :: Eval a -> a
 ```

-``rpar a`` spins off a separate spark that evolutes a to weak head normal form
+``rpar a`` spins off a separate spark that evaluates a to weak head normal form
 and places the computation in the spark pool.
 When the runtime determines that
 there is an available CPU to evaluate the computation it will evaluate (
 *convert* ) the spark.
 If the main thread of the program is